 6.8km return | 1.5 hours | Moderate

-Mt Oberon is the highest point in the national park at 558m and the most popular day hike in Wilsons Prom.
+Mt Oberon is one of the highest points in the national park at 558m and the most popular day hike in Wilsons Prom.
 It begins at Telegraph Saddle Carpark and follows a wide trail for most of the way to the top.
 You’ll be rewarded by 360-degree views of the whole peninsula.
+This is particularly stunning at sunset or sunrise if you’re keen for an adventure.

 Mt Bishop Summit